A complete care guide on treating the most commonly seen pest infestations and diseases in orchids

 Symptoms: Leaves and flowers are commonly affected.There will be a prominent browning and drying up of leaf tips, which progresses towards the base of the leaf.

-Flowers develop black or brown spots, which are filled with moisture on the petals and sepals that merge and grow, marring the beauty of the flowers.
+Flowers develop black or brown spots, which are filled with moisture on the petals and sepals, which merge and grow, marring the beauty of the flowers.

-Treatment: Spray a systemic fungicide such as thiophanate methyl or a protectant fungicide such as Mancozeb, with below recommended dose dilutions to clear up the infection.
+Treatment: Spray a systemic fungicide such as SAAF with below-recommended dose dilutions to clear up the infection.